ltonetwork/universal-wallet/README.md

 ## Signing the Android app

-To configure the signing you need to have the keystore, @javaguirre will provide it.
+To configure the signing you need to have the keystore.

 Then you need to store the following envvars in your `$HOME/.gradle/gradle.properties`.